JuliaLang/www_old.julialang.org/blog/_posts/2017-04-18-offset-arrays.md

 ```

 The warning is telling you that Images decided to make a guess about
-your intention, that the kernel is centered around zero.
+your intention, that the kernel `[1]` was intended to be centered around zero.
 You can
 suppress the warning by explicitly passing the following kernel
 instead: